 Just north of Cape Peninsula, we find that huge area of Swartland.
 Indeed, it used to be considered a source of high-yield, inexpensive grapes and wines, but, according to WSET, “has recently undergone a considerable transformation…and is now the center of innovation and premium wine production.”
 Way to rally, Swartland.
 Grapes to know: Old Vine Chenin Blanc, Syrah, Cape Blends, and Sauvignon Blanc.

 Breede River Valley

 The district to know here: Worcester district.
 Here the climate is hot and dry, thus irrigated from the river.
-With its fertile soil, Worcester district is responsible for a significant portion of South Africa’s overall wine production, mainly white wine from Chenin Blanc and Colombard.
-Though it’s noted a lot of this is utilized for distillation, the area does make red and white wines for high-volume, branded wines.
+With its fertile soil, Worcester district is responsible for a significant portion of South Africa’s overall wine production, mainly high-volume, inexpensive white wine blends made from Chenin Blanc and Colombard.

 The Robertson district, just to the east of Worcester, has a similar but slightly cooler climate.
 Thus, while it is still responsible for those high-volume wines, it can also produce Syrah and full-bodied Chardonnay successfully.